ContextMark/CML/paper/CSE.md

-#### c.
+#### 4.2.3.
 Parallel Set Relations

-This is a **basic structure** where multiple semantic elements are presented in parallel—akin to a set, a group of object attributes, or a multi-branch description—with no implied priority or sequence.
+This is a basic structure where multiple semantic elements are presented in parallel—akin to a set, a group of object attributes, or a multi-branch description—with no implied priority or sequence.
 The elements can be rearranged without altering the meaning.
 $$
 f:\{A, B, C\}
 $$